14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 To finish up the day, we hoped on the next shuttle bus on Hermit Road.
 This road is closed to vehicles, so your only way of visiting this area of the Grand Canyon is either by bus or bike.

-At sunset, the red rocks turned the color of fire and highlighted the amazing work of mother nature.
+At sunset then, the red rocks turned the color of fire and highlighted the amazing work of mother nature.

 Best Things to Do in Grand Canyon National Park